python-cmd2/cmd2/README.md

 - Special-character command shortcuts (beyond cmd's `?` and `!`)
 - Command aliasing similar to bash `alias` command
 - Macros, which are similar to aliases, but they can contain argument placeholders
-- Ability to load commands at startup from an initialization script
+- Ability to run commands at startup from an initialization script
 - Settable environment parameters
 - Parsing commands with arguments using `argparse`, including support for sub-commands
 - Unicode character support